Rahsaan Noor: Career beginnings (2011–2017)

-Breakthrough (2017–present)
+Breakthrough (2018–present)

 In 2018, Noor broke out to gain international attention after starring in and directing Bengali Beauty.
 Noor made the decision to produce, direct, and star in the film because he felt "embarrassed" and "frustrated" with the failure of The Spectacular Jihad of Taz Rahim as well as the direction of his career, and wanted to "prove" that he could "make a good movie."
 The film saw him portray the character of a brash radio DJ that challenges authority and romances a demure medical student (Mumtaheena Toya) during the politically turbulent year of 1975 in Bangladesh.
 Bengali Beauty opened in the United States in February 2018 and grossed $546,000 at the box office.
 Sanjay Pati of Urban Asian likened Noor's direction to that of "a capable bandleader or stage illusionist" who "knows how to structure a story."
 Smita Bannerjee of Brown Girl Magazine added that Noor's performance "oozes with charm," while Dick Johnson of NBC News praised Noor as "one of the great new talents of our time."

 In Bangladesh, however, the Noor directorial became the center of much controversy after the Bangladesh Film Censor Board banned the film in March 2018, claiming it "distorted history" amongst its multitude of objections.
 The ban was overturned in June 2018 after Noor appealed the ruling, but, he still struggled to release the movie in the country.
 In October 2018, several prominent journalists noted that producers and distributors had colluded with cinema hall owners, including Jaaz Multimedia and Star Cineplex, to prevent Bengali Beauty from releasing in theaters in order to keep competition out of the market.
 After public pressure, the film eventually released on October 12, 2018, to sold-out shows and audience acclaim before being abruptly pulled from the schedule again one week later.
 Noor would note that the experience left him "more embarrassed than he had ever felt in his life."
 Bengali Beauty would go on to release in the United Kingdom in November 2018 with Qasa Alom of BBC Asian Network likening Noor's direction to that of a "Satyajit Ray film."
 In May 2019, the film released in China and became the first Bengali language film in history to release in the United States, United Kingdom, and China.
 Bengali Beauty grossed $21.4 million at the worldwide box office.

-Upcoming projects

-In September 2019, Prothom Alo and The Business Standard reported that Noor was set to work on a Sufi action thriller titled, Die Before Death.
-However, it was postponed due to the COVID-19 pandemic.
-As of December 2021, there is no update on the status of the production.
+Noor will next star in the musical romance film Coco & Nut alongside Pranutan Bahl.